Dutchman ends ‘world’s longest electric car trip’ in Australia | Malay Mail

 Wakker said before the car was modified, it would have used 6,785 litres of petrol to complete the journey.

-The modified vehicle can travel 200km on a single charge, with Wakker saying he spent just US$300 (RM1,227) on electricity, much of it in the remote desert Outback of Australia. — AFP
+The modified vehicle can travel 200 kilometres on a single charge, with Wakker saying he spent just US$300 (RM1,227) on electricity, much of it in the remote desert Outback of Australia. — AFP